-Miami-Dade PD To Recruit Retired Cops To Guard Schools
+Miami-Dade Police Department To Recruit Retired Cops To Guard Schools

 After the Parkland massacre, most systems put cops in all high schools and middle schools, but the school safety bill passed by the legislature and signed by Governor Scott requires a full-time cop in every school, pre-K and up.

 “It is a moral imperative of our time.
-Sadly, sadly, a moral imperative of our time,“ said School Superintendent Alberto Carvalho.
+Sadly, sadly, a moral imperative of our time,“ said School Superintendent Alberto Carvalho, speaking to Beach commissioners last week.

-It will cost $20 million for Miami-Dade alone to put cops in its 200 elementary schools.
-That is double what the state has provided the county for all new school safety measures.

-The Beach has agreed to pick up the tab for officers at its elementary schools.
+The Beach has agreed to pick up the tab for the officers at its schools.

 The officers will be specially trained to deal with children of a tender age.

+Miami-Dade Schools will employ only certified police officers to work on campuses.
+It is a different story in Broward.

-Just last week, Broward schools and different law enforcement agencies in the county essentially admitted they don’t know how they will staff all schools when the new year begins in the fall.
+Just this week, Broward schools and different law enforcement agencies in the county essentially admitted they don’t know how they will staff all schools when the new year begins in the fall.
+The Broward district may resort to hiring trained armed guards, given the limitations they face including time and money.

+Miami-Dade’s Carvalho, Mayor Gimenez and mayors of other cities got out in front of the issue even before the legislature passed the mandatory school protection measure, and have been in talks on how to get the job done since days after the Parkland massacre.

+“A number of other cities are on the verge of reaching finality to these negotiations,” Carvalho said Friday, repeating that every school will have a sworn officer on board when school resumes August 20th, adding there is no air of “desperation” in Miami-Dade.